wooger/test-testers/README.md

 - Feel free to use any languages and libraries/frameworks

 ## Getting the Application Running locally
-This is a static web application and can be ran in a myriad of ways.
+This is a single page static web application and can be ran in a myriad of ways:

 ### Docker

 This application can be run simply using [Docker](https://www.docker.com/).